 Circle of Steel makes its World Premiere at the Calgary International Film Festival at 7 PM on Sept.
 25, with a second showing scheduled Sept.
 30. For tickets, click here.

-SuperGrid, directed by Lowell Dean (WolfCop, 13 Eerie), is set to make its World Premiere at the Calgary International Film Festival.
-He spoke with The Mutt prior to the Sept.
-21 screening.
+SuperGrid, directed by Lowell Dean (WolfCop, 13 Eerie), opens in select theatres across Canada on Dec.
+14. He spoke with The Mutt prior to the film’s Sept.
+21 Calgary World Premiere screening.

 THE MUTT: Should fans of WolfCop and Another WolfCop expect something similar when they see SuperGrid?